 A menu option provides the remaining battery capacity (6 levels and % remaining), shutter count remaining, and recharge performance (3 levels).

-The R5 II arives with a new battery grip, the Canon BG-R20 (B&H).
+The R5 II arrives with a new battery grip, the Canon BG-R20 (B&H).
 The Canon BG-R10 Battery Grip, the same grip used by the R5 and R6 II, is also compatible with the R5 II.
-However, the BG-R10 does not support 8K DCI, 8K UHD, RAW video, or SRAW, and frame rates with Fine setting are not available.
+However, the BG-R10 does not support 8K DCI, 8K UHD, RAW video, or SRAW, and frame rates with the Fine setting are not available.
 The fastest frame rates are unsupported, and it is not compatible with the new LP-E6P batteries.

 The downside to using the battery grip is the additional size and weight.
 However, the grip is easily removed, and the best option for the current situation can be chosen.